Michael S. Nolan: King penguins on beach

 An In-Depth Immersion in the Wildlife Spectacle of the Southern Ocean Islands

 Steeped in the lore of Sir Ernest Shackleton and the whalers who navigated these rugged coastlines, South Georgia hosts some of the world’s greatest wildlife spectacles.
 Our expedition ships take you to beaches where enormous colonies of squawking king penguins stretch to the horizon.
 Meet gentoo and macaroni penguins, too, and share the sand with 8,000-pound battling elephant seals.
-Wade through tussock grass along a hillside dotted with nesting albatross, paddle a kayak alongside curious fur seals, and cruise by Zodiac among five different whale species as icebergs bob past.
+Wade through tussock grass on a hillside dotted with nesting albatross, paddle a kayak alongside curious fur seals, and cruise by Zodiac among five different whale species as icebergs bob past.
 And there’s plenty of human heritage in the subantarctic to explore too, from the history of intrepid steamships heading around Cape Horn to modern-day Falklanders who pay homage to their Scottish roots by farming sheep for fine wool and enjoying the cozy ritual of afternoon tea.

 On South Georgia, walk among hundreds of thousands of king penguins, watch Magellanic penguins peek from their burrows, and see Weddell and Antarctic fur seals

 Admire the Falklands' endangered black-browed albatross, with 70 percent of the world population breeding here, and explore the capital of Stanley, steeped in Scottish heritage

 Hike in the footsteps of Sir Ernest Shackleton, whose famed expedition was beset by tragedy in 1914, and ponder his tale of survival at the site where all were saved in 1916

 Sail with the World Leader in Conservation-Focused Small Ship Cruising